-Discussion on Darktrooper Progress Thread 8MAR2011: Getting back to it within the Star Wars Costumes forum, part of the Star Wars Universe category; Originally Posted by ilikebmxbikes starting to look really good tuba.
+Discussion on Darktrooper Progress Thread 8MAR2011: Getting back to it within the Star Wars Costumes forum, part of the Star Wars Universe category; ilikebmxbikes said: starting to look really good tuba. after you

 Now Ive hit the hard part-getting everything symetrical.
 Although I am using the helmet pep as a base for everything, the right side (from the front), is slightly indented more the the left side.
 Aside from having to fill that to make it even with the left, its getting the details and such.

 LOL It's harder for the face, but I feel the back will be a bit more forgiving.
 I worked on it a bit, started to form the right side; eye, depth variences and the "overlapping" tube portion. *May* post pics later

 So get this.
 All this time, I thought that when I built the pep helmet base, that I accidentally warped the right side face (from the front) It's *lower* then the left, in that the grin angles down more, and at the point of where the tip of the grin meets the tube portion, it's indented in more then the left.
 Like I said, I thought this was a mistake that I had made, and it's frustrating.

 Well, it actually turns out that the actual 3d model is warped, therefore, this imperfection is technically accurate.
 Im not a 3d renderer by any means, but you'd think that they'd be able to make a perfectly symetrical helmet, unlike the screen used TK helmets rofl